How To Protect The Hair While Swimming Every Day

 Chlorine water can turn the hair (and blonde hair) green.
 It reacts with hair keratin and forms water-soluble chemicals that bond with the hair fiber, resulting in hair breakage, dryness, and hair loss.

-The chlorine and other chemicals in the pool strip the scalp’s natural oils and make the hair dry and frizzy.
+The chlorine and the other chemicals in the pool strip the scalp’s natural oils and make the hair dry and frizzy.
 Regular exposure to chlorinated water increases the hair porosity and causes swelling of the scalp, leading to intense damage (1).

 How often should a swimmer wash their hair?